rememberSoftwares/yacana/README.md

 I honestly think that it's smart but is a stinking mess that lost many people.
 Worst, it's the simpler pattern they provide...

 Yacana does not do things exactly in the same way but is bound to the same limitations.
 We must alternate between USER and ASSISTANT!
-To achieve this we take the output of the Agent1 and give it as prompt to Agent2.
-Then the answer of Agent2 is given back as prompt to Agent1 and round it goes!
+To achieve this we take the output of the Agent1 and give it as a prompt to Agent2.
+Then the answer of Agent2 is given back as a prompt to Agent1 and round it goes!
 This is the reason you are seeing each log twice. **It's the answer of one agent being used as a prompt for the other one.**

 ### Letting Agents in charge of ending the chat